 Both actors were spectacular, with Easton flitting between himself and Kipps, but Goodale was really marvellous.
-He played his nervous self, but also, Mr Daily, Mr Jerome, Mr Bentley and the narrator – and really transformed into totally different personalities – some more youthful and eccentric than others.
-It was so easy to tell who he was playing from his clothes, change in voice or the spring in his step.
+He played his nervous self, but also, Mr Daily, Mr Jerome, Mr Bentley and the narrator.
+Hr really transformed into totally different personalities – some more youthful and eccentric than others.
+It was easy to tell who he was playing from his clothes or a change in voice.

 The Woman In Black is seen walking down the stairs of the auditorium before skulking onto the stage to scare The Actor.
 She springs up a number of times throughout the night, hiding in the shadows of the fog of the stage, but enough to make you jump.
 The most foreboding is the rocking chair scene, which most of you will know from the film.
 I don’t want to spoil it for you!

 It is quite jumpy, and certainly full of suspense, picking up pace quickly in Act Two.
-Screams from the audience proved the vengeful spirit was pretty fearful, and the audio and lighting had you looking all around the room looking out for her.
+Screams from the audience proved the vengeful spirit was pretty fearful.
+The audio and lighting had you looking all around the room looking out for her.

 At the end there is a pretty interesting plot twist, which had you leaving the theatre satisfied at the closure but equally terrified.